microsoft/OHDSIonAzure/docs/troubleshooting/troubleshooting_atlas_webapi.md

     * Confirm the Azure App Service Managed Identity has `AcrPull` access to Azure Container Registry
     ![Azure App Service MI has access to Azure Container Registry](/docs/media/azure_app_service_acr_access_2.png)

 2. You should also confirm that the ACR has your image built and pushed to it with the appropriate tag.
-Be sure to your [variables.yaml](/docs/update_your_variables.yaml.md) in your branch points to your ACR before running the [Broadsea Build pipeline](/pipelines/README.md/#broadsea-build-pipeline) and [Broadsea Release pipeline](/pipelines/README.md/#broadsea-release-pipeline)
+Confirm your [variable groups](/docs/update_your_variable_groups.md) reflect your environment ACR before running the [Broadsea Build pipeline](/pipelines/README.md/#broadsea-build-pipeline) and [Broadsea Release pipeline](/pipelines/README.md/#broadsea-release-pipeline)

 ![Confirm ACR Has Broadsea Webtools](/docs/media/confirm_acr_broadsea_webtools_1.png)